open-edge-insights/eii-configmgr/README.md

 4. `echo_client.go`
 5. `app_config.go`

-All of the go examples are in `go/examples/` directory.
+All of the go examples are in the `go/examples/` directory.
 To run them, execute the following command:

-Before executing any of the examples, please run below command from `go/ConfigMgr/examples/`
+>**Note:** Before executing any of the examples, run the following command from `go/ConfigMgr/examples/`

 ```sh
  cd ../../../examples/ && source ./env.sh && cd -
  source ./go_env.sh
 ```

-Publisher example.
+The Publisher example is as follows:

 ```sh
 go build publisher.go
 ./publisher
 ```

-Subscriber example.
+The Subscriber example is as follows:

 ```sh
 go build subscriber.go
 ./subscriber
 ```

-Server example.
+The Server example is as follows:

 ```sh
 go build echo_service.go
 ./echo_service
 ```

-Client example.
+The Client example is as follows:

 ```sh
 go build echo_client.go
 ./echo_client
 ```

-app_config used to get the values from application's config
+The app_config used to get the values from application's config is as follows:

 ```sh
 go build app_config.go